-Cedar Tree Academy will provide to all personnel whose duties consistently bring them into contact with students by design or incident, training on Cedar Tree Academy s prevention curriculum, as well as the procedures for responding to and reporting an incident of bullying.
+Cedar Tree Academy will provide to all personnel whose duties consistently bring them into contact with students by design or incident, training on Cedar Tree Academy's prevention curriculum, as well as the procedures for responding to and reporting an incident of bullying.
 Staff will also learn to engage with each other and youth reflectively to build an agency-wide atmosphere of respect.
-These training efforts will be assisted, at Cedar Tree Academy request, by the citywide coordinator.
-This training will be provided regularly to Cedar Tree Academy staff by the opening of the District academic school year immediately following the publication of this policy.
+These training efforts will be assisted, at Cedar Tree Academy's request, by the citywide coordinator.
+This training will be provided regularly to Cedar Tree Academy staff by the opening of the academic school year immediately following the publication of this policy.

-Staff assigned to Cedar Tree Academy's bullying prevention team will receive additional training on how to provide immediate support for victims and witnesses during or after an incident and may obtain District citywide coordinator support to provide this training.
-This additional training will be provided regularly to Cedar Tree Academy staff by the opening of the District academic school year immediately following the publication of this policy.
+Staff assigned to Cedar Tree Academy's bullying prevention team will receive additional training on how to provide immediate support for victims and witnesses during or after an incident.
+This additional training will be provided regularly to Cedar Tree Academy staff by the opening of the academic school year immediately following the publication of this policy.